 The closest thing to lodging in the park is the camping cabins in Manzanita Lake.
 These cabins have no bedding and no en-suite bathrooms.
 The bare minimum is provided in terms of furniture, and you’ll have to shower at the nearby shower area, provided for the campsites.

-There is also a secluded lodge in Warner Valley called Drakesbad Guest Ranch, but it remains closed in 2024 for repairs from the Dixie Fire.
+There is also a secluded lodge in Warner Valley called Drakesbad Guest Ranch, but it remains closed for repairs from the Dixie Fire.
+It will reopen in July 2025.

 Stay Outside the Park